coheia/coheia/README.md

 ### Hi there 👋

-I was born and raised in the metropolitan region of Salvador, Brazil, I awoke an interest in computers and the internet at 14 and started developing for the web at 15.
+I'm 27 y.o with +10y of experience, I awoke an interest in computers and the internet at 14 and started developing for the web at 15.

 I worked on many projects developing interfaces, years as a WordPress Developer, creating custom themes and plugins.
 I have +10 years of experience developing for web.
 For the last 6 years I've been dedicating myself exclusively to the front-end and the entire node.js universe to automate routines that were once exhausting.